 Ideally, your will is only part of a more holistic estate planning scenario, but even by itself, it can be powerful.
 For wills to obtain and maintain that power so heirs can benefit from it at a later date, these documents need to meet specific requirements, as dictated by California law.
-Hiring an experienced Palm Desert estate planning attorney from Bochnewich Law Offices helps ensure that when your family needs to call upon the document, it accurately serves the role you intended.
+Hiring an experienced Palm Desert will lawyer from Bochnewich Law Offices helps ensure that when your family needs to call upon the document, it accurately serves the role you intended.

 What Is a Will?

 To better understand why you need a will, it helps to take a closer look at what it is.
 Also known as a testament, this document expresses an individual’s final wishes regarding how to care for the assets and dependents left behind.
 These are the main contents of a will:

 - An appointed executor who then becomes responsible for ensuring the wishes expressed in the will are fulfilled

 - Designated guardian(s) for minors and other dependents in the family

 - Details regarding who gets what, under what conditions and even for how long

 What Are the Legal Requirements of a California Will?